shalinigarikapaty/Watson-Chatbot/README.md

 The app interface is designed and trained for chatting with a cognitive car.
 The chat interface is on the left, and the JSON that the JavaScript code receives from the server is on the right.
 Your questions and commands are run against a small set of sample data trained with intents like these:

-    turn_on
-    weather
-    capabilities
+   menu
+   general greetings
+   cancel order

 These intents help the system to understand variations of questions and commands that you might submit.

 Example commands that can be executed by the Conversation service are:

-    turn on windshield wipers
-    play music
+  I want to know about the menu
+  i want to cancel my order
+  cancel my order

-If you say *"Wipers on"* or *"I want to turn on the windshield wipers"*, the system understands that in both cases your intent is the same and responds accordingly.
+If you say *cancel my order* or *"I want to cancel my order*, the system understands that in both cases your intent is the same and responds accordingly.

 <a name="bluemix">